YuxiangJohn/Self_Driving_Car_Master/CarND-Behavioral-Cloning-P3-master/README.md

 #### 2. Strategys to reduce overfitting in the model

 To overcome the overfitting, the model will only train 5 epochs every time.
-In addition, I use large number of training data to reduce overfitting To observe the accuracy of validation, I split the dataset into training set and validation set.
+In addition, I use large number of training data to reduce overfitting, and the dataset was shuffled before fit in the model.
+To observe the accuracy of validation, I split the dataset into training set and validation set.

 #### 3. Model parameter tuning